dr-fisk/calendar/README.md

         For simplicity, every month contains 31 days DOW.dat is a little outdated, only containing dates up to 2017 This program makes use of OOP, polymorphism, and templating.
-There are a couple features planned for the future like writing back to appts.csv when a user creates a new appointment
+There are a couple features planned for the future like writing back to appts.csv when a user creates a new appointment.
       </p>
     </div>
 </body>